project-march/ProjectMarch/docs/doc/development/style_guide.rst

     without prepending 'sudo'.

-Here are some aliases that can be found in the 'march_aliases.sh' file in the repo
+Here are some aliases that can be found in the `march_aliases.sh` file in the repo

 ..
     The 'dev' in the code block below might be changed to 'main' to keep the flake8 more consistent but slower to adapt.